Two Sentinels

 That's perfectly normal.

 You are putting yourself in a completely different situation than you're used to.
 You are around different people, eating different food, and sleeping in a different bed.
 This can make you a little scared and a little sad.
 You want to be home with people you love in a place where you are comfortable and secure.
-You just need a little time to adjust and feel comfortable at camp.
+It takes time for everyone to adjust and feel comfortable in new situations.
+Some people take longer than others.

 Once you realize you're feeling this way, let your counselors know!
 They'll help you stay focused on enjoying your time.
-They've all been there and can give you tips on how to avoid homesickness.
+They've all been there and can give you tips on how to get through homesickness.
+It's a sign you are challenging yourself and getting outside your comfort zone!
+The best things often don't come easy.

-The truth is that it's okay to miss people and places, but you are in charge of what you do.
+The truth is that it's okay to miss people and places, and you are in charge of what you do.
 You can choose to participate in activities or you can choose not to participate, it's up to you.
-But if you let homesickness get the better of you, you will feel miserable.
-You won't enjoy camp at all.
+But if you let homesickness control how you participate at camp, you will feel more miserable than is necessary.

 We think you are a wonderful and strong person for coming to camp.
 We want you to have a great time!
 Trust us and put your energy into enjoying every moment you can of camp.